World Scrabble Championship

-The World Scrabble Championship (WSC) is the most-prestigious title in competitive English-language Scrabble.
-It was held in every odd year from 1991 to 2013.
-From the 2013 edition, it became an annual event.
-It has been an open event since 2014.
-Although the official brand name and organizations of the event have changed over the years, many Scrabble enthusiasts from more than 30 countries compete to become World Scrabble Champion.
+The World Scrabble Championship (WSC) is played to determine the world champion in competitive English-language Scrabble.
+It was held in every odd year from 1991 to 2013; from 2013 onwards, it became an annual event.

-The reigning World Scrabble Champion is Nigel Richards from New Zealand, who won his record fifth title at the 2019 Mattel World Scrabble Championships by winning the final in Torquay, United Kingdom.
+The most successful player in world championship history is Nigel Richards from New Zealand, who won a record five titles between 2007 and 2019.

 History

 Sponsorship of the World Scrabble Championship (WSC) formerly alternated between Hasbro and Mattel, the North American and global owners of the Scrabble trademark, respectively.
 However, after Hasbro declined to sponsor WSC 2005, Mattel has organized and sponsored all championships.
 Mind Sports International (MSI) began sponsoring the event in 2013 after successfully organizing their own major Scrabble tournament in Prague in 2012.
-As of 2018, it is now sponsored by Mindsports Academy.
+As of 2018, it has been sponsored by Mindsports Academy.

-The number of players competing in the tournament has risen steadily over time, from 48 in 1991 to 108 in 2009.
-Each country is allocated seats for the championship, and individual countries' national associations determine which of their players represent them.
-This is typically done by means of a national rating system or qualifier tournaments.
-A good performance by a national team according to specific criteria will earn further permanent places for that country.

-The official dictionary, used in the majority of English-language Scrabble-playing countries and colloquially known as SOWPODS (an anagram of OSPD and OSW), was used until 2007.
-It is a combination of two dictionaries: OSPD (Official Scrabble Players Dictionary), published in the US, and OSW (Official Scrabble Words), published in the UK.
-Local tournaments used only their respective dictionary for the tournament, and each contains words chiefly used and spelled in US English and UK English.
-Since 2007, Collins supplies the only dictionary used in the WSC, Collins Scrabble Words, which is published in the UK.
-It was updated on 21 May 2015, before later being approved by the World English-Language Scrabble Players Association (WESPA) for tournaments on 1 September.

-On May 17, 2013, Mattel announced that the event would be renamed the Scrabble Champions Tournament, and the tournament would be held annually as part of Mind Sports International's Prague Mind Sports Festival.
+On 17 May 2013, Mattel announced that the event would be renamed the Scrabble Champions Tournament, and the tournament would be held annually as part of Mind Sports International's Prague Mind Sports Festival.
 MSI introduced a 'Last Chance Qualifier' tournament, giving players a last opportunity to qualify for 5 places in the main event if they failed to achieve a place on their national team.
 A four-way knockout stage was introduced for the top four finishers, which consisted of a best-of-3 semi-final followed by a best-of-5 final.
 Nigel Richards became World Champion here, making him the first player to defend his world title.